Step 7: Employer Responsibilities

 Register with the Florida New Hire Reporting Office

 The Personal Responsibility and Work Opportunity Reconciliation Act of 1996 requires all employers to report newly hired, re-hired, and temporary (full-time and part-time) employees to a state directory within 20 days of their hire or rehire date.
-To report new hires, employers can use online reporting, mail or fax.
-Online reporting at New Hires provides employers with a printable confirmation report within 24 hours of submission.
+To report new hires, employers can locate the Florida New Hire Form on this page.

 Federal Income Tax Withholding (Form W-4)